ASEAN: Food security

 Member states recognise the importance of strengthening food security to maintain stability and prosperity in the region.
 As ASEAN moves towards AEC and beyond, food security would be an integral part of the community-building agenda.
 Strengthened food security is even more relevant in light of potentially severe risks from climate change with agriculture and fisheries being the most affected industries.

 Part of the aim of ASEAN integration is to achieve food security collectively via trade in rice and maize.
 Trade facilitation measures and the harmonisation/equivalency of food regulation and control standards would reduce the cost of trade in food products.
 While specialisation and revealed comparative and competitive indices point to complementarities between trade patterns among the member states, intra-ASEAN trade in agriculture is quite small, something that integration could address.
 The MARKET project would provide flexible and demand-driven support to the ASEAN Secretariat while bringing more private-sector and civil-society input into regional agriculture policy dialogue.
 By building an environment that reduces barriers to trade, ASEAN trade would increase, thereby decreasing the risk of food price crisis.

+ASCC Blueprint

+The ASEAN Socio-Cultural Community (ASCC) was also adopted during the 14th ASEAN Summit.
+It envisions an "ASEAN Community that is people-centered and socially responsible with a view to achieving enduring solidarity and unity among the countries and peoples of ASEAN by forging a common identity and building a caring and sharing society which is inclusive and harmonious where the well-being, livelihood, and welfare of the peoples are enhanced".
+Its focus areas include human development, social welfare and protection, social justice and rights, environmental sustainability, building the ASEAN identity, and narrowing the development gap.